sahluwalia17/NBA-CLI-2.0/README.md

  ![standings](https://user-images.githubusercontent.com/24846437/34635686-08435b4e-f248-11e7-95ea-94f8e1f33ded.PNG)

  What can be added in future builds:
- - Better text-based UI
+ - Better boxscores; have it assembled in grid format
- - Colored output
  - NBA news and commands to open NBA news links in browser
  - fantasy basketball integration